cooling-singapore/genDispatch/README.md

 To save the results, simply pickle the results returned by `genDispatch.solve()`. `ToWRF.read_results()` lets you pick these results up.

 #### iii) genDispatch config writer.ipynb, genDispatch metadata writer.ipynb
-Is an auxiliary script that lets you conveniently edit the config and metadata files.
+These are auxiliary scripts that let you conveniently edit the config and metadata files, respectively.

 # Credits